 Applications must be submitted via the CPRIT Application Receipt System (CARS) (https://CPRITGrants.org).
 Only applications submitted through this portal will be considered eligible for evaluation.
 The applicant is eligible solely for the grant mechanism specified by the RFA under which the grant application was submitted.
 The PI must create a user account in the system to start and submit an application.
 The Co-PI, if applicable, must also create a user account to participate in the application.
 Furthermore, the Application Signing Official (a person authorized to sign and submit the application for the organization), and the Grants Contract/Office of Sponsored Projects Official (the individual who will manage the grant contract if an award is made) also must create a user account in CARS.
+Please refer to the Instructions for Applicants (IFA) document for the instructions on adding Co-PIs to an application.
+The IFA document will be available when the application receipt system opens.

-Applications will be accepted beginning at 7 AM central time on October 18, 2017, and must be submitted by 4 PM central time on January 31, 2018.
+Applications will be accepted beginning at 7 AM central time on October 18, 2018 and must be submitted by 4 PM central time on January 30, 2019.
 Submission of an application is considered an acceptance of the terms and conditions of the RFA.